Chime right in! (no registration req'd)-----

 laser cutting - Perth, Western Australia

-Another method used to combat this oxidation problem is to dissolve a small amount of epoxy resin in Acetone [affiliate link to product info on Amazon] then, scour the aluminum with scotchbrite while keeping it immersed.
+Another method used to combat this oxidation problem is to dissolve a small amount of epoxy resin in Acetone [affil. link to info/product on Amazon] then, scour the aluminum with scotchbrite while keeping it immersed.
 Scouring removes the oxide and the trace epoxy prevents re-oxidation.Pompae Armour

 - Sacramento, California